Soonad/docs.formality-lang.org/docs/source/tutorials/Recursion.md

 ## Boxed definitions

 Since bounded recursive functions are so common, Formality has built-in syntax for them, relying on "boxed definitions".
 To make a boxed definition, prepend `#` to its name.
 That has two effects.
 First, the whole definition is lifted to `level 1`.
-Second, it allows you to use boxed definitions inside `<>`'s: the parser will automatically unbox them for you.
+Second, it allows you to use boxed definitions inside `($...)`'s: the parser will automatically unbox them for you.
 For example, instead of this:

 ```haskell
 foo : !Word